Concern deepens in Turkey over U.S. sanctions for Russia missile system

 Turkey and the United States, both members of the NATO alliance set up to counter Moscow’s military power, have argued for months over the impact of S-400s deployed on Turkish soil.

-Washington says the Russian system is incompatible with the Western alliance’s defense network and poses a threat to the F-35s that Turkey also plans to buy.
+Washington says the Russian system is incompatible with the Western alliance’s defence network and poses a threat to the F-35s that Turkey also plans to buy.

-A top defense official from a European Union NATO member state said buying S-400s could carry a wider cost for Turkey.
+A top defence official from a European Union NATO member state said buying S-400s could carry a wider cost for Turkey.

-“NATO cannot force Turkey not to buy, but if Ankara does go ahead it could have effects on the alliance’s intelligence sharing and further defense purchases,” the official said.
+“NATO cannot force Turkey not to buy, but if Ankara does go ahead it could have effects on the alliance’s intelligence sharing and further defence purchases,” the official said.

 Turkey says that defending its territory poses no threat to allies, and that it has met all NATO obligations.
-A defense industry official said he expected the missile defenses to be stationed on Turkey’s border with Syria, although no final decision had been made.
+A defence industry official said he expected the missile defences to be stationed on Turkey’s border with Syria, although no final decision had been made.

 Delivery of the S-400s is scheduled for July, and Turkey has even suggested that the first consignment could be brought forward to June.

-Strains between Russia and Turkey over the war in Syria, where the two countries back rival sides, could cast a shadow over relations as they seek to finalize the S-400 delivery.
+Strains between Russia and Turkey over the war in Syria, where the two countries back rival sides, could cast a shadow over relations as they seek to finalise the S-400 delivery.

 A deal between Russia, Turkey and Iran to curb fighting around the northwestern province of Idlib has collapsed, as Russian-backed Syrian forces attack jihadist fighters and Turkey-backed rebels in an offensive that has driven thousands of civilians to seek shelter on the Turkish border.